 The same can be said for professionals in any healthcare capacity.
 Each can help and support their patients as they face challenges and complications with their direct health.
 However, unlike other healthcare professions, midwifery doesn’t just deal with people experiencing problems with their health.

-Instead, there are many positive experiences you get to enjoy.
-Midwives have a front-row seat to view someone's transition to motherhood.
-You not only witness this huge life change, you get to have a direct hand in making sure both mother and baby are safe and healthy throughout the process.
+Instead, there are many positive experiences you get to enjoy in the role of a Midwife.
+For instance, Midwives have a front-row seat to view someone's transition to motherhood.
+As an expert Midwife, you have a direct hand in making sure both mother and baby are safe and healthy.

 Get Active and Hands-on

-In all settings, your duties will be varied, but all are focused on safeguarding the health and wellbeing of the mother and baby.
-From hands-on physical examinations to assess their health to assisting during labour and administering pain management and other medications.
-You will be actively involved in their pregnancy and birthing process.
+The duties of a Midwife will be varied, but all are focused on safeguarding the health and well-being of the mother and baby.
+This can include anything from hands-on physical examinations to assisting during labour, pain management and other medications.
+As a Midwife, you will be actively involved in their pregnancy and birthing process.

 Complete Meaningful Work

-Bringing new life into the world is undeniably an important role.
-But the work midwives do is meaningful for so many reasons.
+Bringing new life into the world is an important role, but the work Midwives do is meaningful for so many reasons.

-Your client base will include people from all backgrounds who may be experiencing a variety of challenges or difficult situations.
-Your position and the time you will spend with each of them gives you the opportunity to build a strong supporting relationship.
+Your client base as a Midwife will include people from all backgrounds with varying challenges.
+Your position and the time you will spend with each of them in Midwife appointments give you the opportunity to build a strong supportive relationship.
 One where you can gain their trust, find out the true nature of their situation and understand exactly what help they need.

-There will also be the times when your clients' pregnancies do not go to plan.
-In the event of stillbirths, miscarriages, terminations or neonatal death, the support and advice you provide the mothers and families can help them recover and move forward with their lives in a positive way.
+There will also be times when your clients' pregnancies do not go to plan.
+In the event of stillbirths, miscarriages, terminations or neonatal death, the support and advice you provide as a Midwife to the mothers and families can help them recover and move forward with their lives in a positive way.